shapeblue/hackerbook/README.md

 Hackerbook is a rapid learning framework for onboarding and training new CloudStack developers.
-This learn by doing yourself course is aimed at anybody who wants to learn how to develop a feature for [Apache CloudStack](http://cloudstack.apache.org/) and can be completed in about 6-8 weeks.
+This learn by doing yourself course is aimed at anybody who wants to learn how to develop a feature for [Apache CloudStack](http://cloudstack.apache.org/).
+The basic course can be completed in 4-5 weeks and overall it can be completed in about 6-8 weeks.

 In this course, each chapter has some short videos and suggested exercises which the new developer can work on to learn by doing them, hence the name